International Workshop on Translating and Commercializing Regenerative Medicine

 - CCRM is a Canadian not-for-profit funded by the Government of Canada, the Province of Ontario, and leading academic and industry partners.
 It supports the development of regenerative medicines and associated enabling technologies, with a specific focus on cell and gene therapy.
 CCRM aims to accelerate the translation of scientific discovery into new companies and marketable products for patients.

 - Business Management: Experts from the University of Toronto’s Rotman School of Management will lead sessions on how to build and position businesses in challenging markets.
-Sessions on negotiations, leadership and marketing will be interactive and experiential, providing participants with a chance to learn and practise new skills and approaches.
+Sessions on finance for entrepreneurs, leadership and marketing will be interactive and experiential, providing participants with a chance to learn and practise new skills and approaches.

 - Communications: Making research accessible to a broad audience is a critical skill for any researcher.
 Communicating effectively enables researchers to inform and inspire others, and ultimately advances their work.
-In these two half-day workshops, participants will develop a five-minute talk on some element of their research that could be delivered to an entrepreneur, clinician, business student or public audience.
+In these two half-day workshops, participants will develop a three- to five-minute pitch about their research that could be delivered to an investor or funder.
 Participants will also receive one-on-one coaching between the two workshops.

 - Exploring the Toronto Ecosystem: Participants will have opportunities to hear from and/or visit key organizations/entities in Toronto’s burgeoning regenerative medicine ecosystem, such as incubators, startups, venture funds and university and hospital technology transfer offices.